By Mengyu Yang

 Further, 75 percent of them had either mental or ADA recognized disabilities; 53 were receiving CCCMS– CDCR’s lowest level of mental health care and 6 were receiving EOP– CDCR’s highest level of outpatient mental health care.

-The average age of all death cases is 63 years.
+The average age of all deaths is 63 years.
 The CDC recognizes that people in their 60s – 70s are at high-risk for severe illness, while those 85 or older have the greatest risk.

+Design capacity refers to the number of beds CDCR would operate if a facility housed one person per cell and did not “double-bunk” in dormitories and provides insight into the population density of facilities.
+As of December 31, 2020, although the population across CDCR has been at record low levels, the state prison system is still at 106.5 of design capacity.
+Overcrowding in carceral settings is a major contributor to the uncontrolled spread of COVID-19.
 Among those who died, 84 lived in cells and 50 lived in dorms.
-It is well established that overcrowding in prisons harbors the perfect conditions for the spread of coronavirus.
-Design capacity refers to the number of beds CDCR would operate if a facility housed one person per cell and did not “double-bunk” in dormitories and provides insight into the population density of facilities.
-As of December 31, 2020, CDCR institutions were 106.5 of design capacity.

-Perhaps the most staggering statistic is — 139 people or 91 percent of the deceased had “low” CSRA scores.
-Meaning they were low-risk to reoffend based on their age, gender and offense if released into the community.
+Perhaps the most staggering statistic is– 139 people or 91 percent of the deceased had “low” California Static Risk Assessment (CSRA) scores.
+Meaning, according to the CSRA formula and evaluation, they were low-risk to reoffend based on their age, gender and offense if released into the community.
 Only 2 people or 1.3 percent had “high” CSRA scores.

 21 people were eligible for parole prior to 2020 and 7 during 2020, i.e. 18 percent of the deceased had completed their minimum sentence before or during 2020.
 14 people would have been eligible in 2021.